dylantzx/PX4/README.md

 sudo apt-get upgrade
 sudo apt-get update
 ```
-## To Run Gazebo Simulation with MavROS
+## How to run PX4 and Gazebo Simulation with MavROS
 ---

+The `px4.sh` shell script handles the necessary commands to successfully launch PX4, Gazebo and MavROS.
+The script is currently running the `multi_uav_mavros_sitl.launch` launch file with settings `<arg name="gui" default="false"/>` in line 10.

+If you want Gazebo to be launched, go to `~/PX4/PX4-Autopilot/launch/multi_uav_mavros_sitl.launch` and change the default settings to `true`.

+To run the script:

-1. Change into PX4 directory and run script
+1. Change into PX4 directory and run the shell script
 ```
-cd PX4
+cd ~/PX4
 ./px4.sh
 ```
-The command runs the script in a child terminal.
+The above command runs the script in a child terminal.
 If you want to run the script in your current terminal, you can run
 ```
+cd ~/PX4
 source px4.sh
 ```
 2. When you run `rostopic list` in a separate terminal, you should be able to see both gazebo and mavros topics